 Played straight with Johann Schmidt.
 His hair is brown in the movie, red in the comics.

 Peggy Carter has blonde hair in the comics, which gets changed to brown in the film.

 All Germans Are Nazis: Surprisingly and gratifyingly averted; HYDRA breaks away from the Nazis early on in the film.
-This trope is outright defied by Dr. Erskine, who claims that Germany was the first country to be invaded by and fall victim to the Nazis (something that he also notes is what many people tend to forget).
+This trope is outright defied by Dr. Erskine, himself an exiled German, who claims that Germany was the first country to be invaded by and fall victim to the Nazis (something that he also notes is what many people tend to forget).

 All There in the Manual: The comic mini-series Captain America: First Vengeance which reveals the backgrounds of the minor characters, such as Dugan and Bucky having been in the same unit and Peggy having formerly been undercover in HYDRA.